SIM box: Usage by country

-In Australia, a lot of SIM boxes are used by scammers for sending out millions text messages purporting to be from ATO, Centrelink, Medicare, Australia Post, Commonwealth Bank, Transurban, and Linkt.
-Reporting a Scammer SMS to the DSD in Australia is the best way to get these Bad Actors offline.
+In Australia, a lot of SIM boxes are used by scammers for sending out millions of text messages purporting to be from ATO, Centrelink, Medicare, Australia Post, Commonwealth Bank, Transurban, and Linkt.

 Controversies

 In September 2025, the U.S. Secret Service dismantled a SIM box operation in the New York metropolitan area, seizing over 100,000 SIM cards and 300 servers capable of sending 30 million anonymous text messages per minute, jamming cellular networks, and disrupting emergency services.
 The network, uncovered during an investigation into telephonic threats against senior U.S. officials, was linked to foreign espionage and criminal cartels, with equipment stored within 35 miles of the headquarters of the United Nations amid preparations for the annual General Assembly.

-On October 10, 2025, Europol Operation SIMCARTEL culminated in Latvia with the arrest of five and the seizure of 1,200 SIM boxes operating 40,000 SIM cards, five servers, and hundreds of thousands more SIM cards, dismantling a network that supplied phone numbers from over 80 countries.
-Coordinated by Europol, Eurojust, and investigators from Austria, Estonia, Latvia, and Finland, the action involved 26 searches, the takedown of websites gogetsms.com and apisim.com.
-The network enabled over 49 million fake online accounts, facilitating phishing, smishing, investment fraud, daughter-son scams, fake shops and banks, impersonation of police, extortion, migrant smuggling, and child sexual abuse material distribution, with attributed losses exceeding €4.5 million in Austria and €420,000 in Latvia from 1,700 and 1,500 cases respectively, and total damages in the millions of euros across thousands of European victims.
+On October 10, 2025, Europol Operation SIMCARTEL culminated in Latvia with the arrest of five and the seizure of 1,200 SIM boxes operating 40,000 SIM cards and hundreds of thousands more SIM cards, seizure of five servers, and dismantling of a network that supplied phone numbers from over 80 countries.
+Coordinated by Europol, Eurojust, and investigators from Austria, Estonia, Latvia, and Finland, the action involved 26 searches and the takedown of websites gogetsms.com and apisim.com. €431,000 and USD333,000 in suspects' crypto accounts were frozen and four luxury vehicles were seized.
+The network enabled over 49 million fake online accounts, facilitating phishing, smishing, investment fraud, daughter-son scams, fake shops and banks, impersonation of police, extortion, migrant smuggling, and child sexual abuse material distribution.
+Attributed losses exceeded €4.5 million in Austria and €420,000 in Latvia from 1,700 and 1,500 cases respectively, and total damages were estimated in the millions of euros across thousands of European victims.